Sofia Escobar: Awards and nominations

-Sofia Escobar won the "Best Actress in a Musical" award for by the Whatsonstage Theatregoer's Choice Awards while a performer in West Side Story.
-She has been nominated in the best actress category for the 2009 Laurence Olivier awards due to her performance of Maria in West Side Story.
+Escobar won the Best Actress in a Musical award at the Whatsonstage Theatregoer's Choice Awards for her performance as Maria in West Side Story.
+She was also nominated for the Laurence Olivier Award for Best Actress in a Musical at the 2009 Laurence Olivier Awards for the same role.

-She got a Portuguese Golden Globe nomination for Revelation of the Year 2010, where she sang "Think of Me" from The Phantom of the Opera.
+She received a Portuguese Golden Globe nomination for Revelation of the Year 2010, where she sang "Think of Me" from The Phantom of the Opera.